intelie/gitbook-platform/featured-plugins/timescaledb.md

 Compression reduces the amount of space taken up by your data.
 For some queries, it also speeds up query time, because fewer bytes need to be read from disk.
 TimescaleDB uses native compression for hypertable data.
 That means it doesn't need a specific file system or extra software.
 Compression works out-of-the-box.
-Compressed data is stored in a hybrid row-columnar format.
+**Compressed data is stored in a hybrid row-columnar format**.
 This format works best for older data, which is queried but rarely changed.
 Newer, often-changed data should be stored in uncompressed row format.

 - Uncompressed Chunk: